li0t/users/README.md

-A users system base on fi-seed structure.
+A users system based on fi-seed structure.